Inmate who escaped Ottawa County jail found four days later having a beer at Chili's

 "It was cold that night," Dean said.

-Chance's escape set off a manhunt in the days following and Pryor police found him Wednesday while tracking a suspect who allegedly stole a woman's purse in town.
+Chance's escape set off a manhunt in the days following, and Pryor police found him Wednesday while tracking a suspect in a purse snatching.
 The trail led them to Chance, Dean said.

 The escape has raised plenty of questions about the jail's operations and security, to most of which Dean, who is approaching his one-year anniversary on the job, expressed humble exhaustion.